The Dickins Insider Guide to Lauriston, Edinburgh

 After all the walking and fresh air, you’ll no doubt be ready for a delicious lunch and we’ve selected a couple of wonderful options.
 To start with, if you missed out on Soderberg for breakfast, why not head there for a delicious lunch!
 If you’re in the mood for Asian cuisine, Nanyang (6-7 Lister Square) is a Malaysian restaurant located at the heart of the Quartermile development.
 Similarly, Ting Thai Caravan (8-9 Teviot Place) is only a short walk and serves up authentic Thai street food.
 Additionally, if you’re in the mood for pizza, Civerinos Slice (49 Forrest Road) is a fun lunch spot which also has delicious pizza!

 If it’s a slightly chilly day, head along to Union of Genius (8 Forrest Road) – Scotland’s first soup cafe – for a hearty bowl of homemade soup.
-For the health conscious, Hula Juice Bar (103-105 West Bow), Pumpkin Brown (16 Grassmarket), and Graze On (67 Grassmarket) are passionate about serving up healthy options as well as vegan and gluten-free options!
+For the health conscious, Hula Juice Bar (103-105 West Bow) and Pumpkin Brown (16 Grassmarket) are passionate about serving up healthy options as well as vegan and gluten-free options!

 1pm: Explore the Surrounding Area